sophof/blaise/cran-comments.md

 * Added information about the Blaise format in the description

+* Enclosed the URL in the description in brackets

 ## Test environments
 * local Windows 10, R 4.1.0
 * remote Ubuntu 20.04 R 4.1.1 (travis)